Ahtisham92/e-commerce-shop/README.md

-# e-commerence-shop
+# e-commerce-shop
-This is a project I'm creating using MERN stack and its an e-commerence project with products.
+This is a project I'm creating using MERN stack and its an e-commerce project with products.